nomothetis/SemverKit/README.md

 The parser returns a `Result` type, an enum that is either a `Success` or a `Failure`, depending on whether or not the parsing was successful.
 Upon failure, a message describes the source of the error.
-A successful parse contains the core type of the library: a Version.
+A successful parse contains the core type of the library: a `Version`.

-Versions are `Equatable` and `Comparable`, fully implementing the semantics of the spec:
+`Version` is `Equatable` and `Comparable`, fully implementing the semantics of the spec:

 ```
  2.0.1 < 2.0.2 < 2.1.0 < 2.2.0 < 3.0.0